LSM-based Storage Techniques: A Survey: LSM-tree Basics

 \subsection{Cost Analysis}

-To help understand the performance trade-offs of an LSM-tree, we can turn to the cost analysis of writes, point lookup queries, range queries, and space amplification presented in~\cite{dostoevsky2018,monkey2017}.
-The cost of writes and queries can be measured by counting the number of disk I/Os per operation.
-The analysis shown here will consider an unpartitioned LSM-tree and thus represents a worst-case cost.
+To help understand the performance trade-offs of LSM-trees, we can turn to the cost analysis of writes, point lookups, range queries, and space amplification presented in~\cite{dostoevsky2018,monkey2017}.
+The cost of writes and queries is measured by counting the number of disk I/Os per operation.
+This analysis considers an unpartitioned LSM-tree and represents a worst-case cost.